paulstgermain/paulstgermain/README.md

 ---

-- 🌱 I’m currently learning full-stack web development and technical interviewing at Lambda School
+- 🌱 I’m a Full-Stack Developer and Release Manager @ Lambda School
 - :brain: I consider myself to be a lifelong learner and self developer
 - ⚡ Fun fact: I have a library in my house, enjoy photography in my off time, and my fiance & I have 6 cats who we adore
 - 💬 Ask me about my first website sometime :sweat_smile:
-- :rocket: Goals for 2021: Continue growing & polishing my skills, build more cool things, start my career following my passions in development, and move to Texas w/ my fiance & finally find a home to settle down in
+- :rocket: Goals for 2021: Continue growing & polishing my skills, build more cool things, spend some time in nature before Fall is over

 ### Languages and Tools: